logo - 刷刷题

 C.

-bosses are getting stylish by making fun of work
+bosses are getting stylish by fun of work

 D.